mohgamal/mohgamal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Premise Data as iOS Engineer
+- 🔭 I’m currently working on IndeedFlex as iOS Engineer
 - 🌱 I’m currently learning Augmented Reailty and Machine learning
 - 👯 I’m looking to collaborate on AR and ML projects
 - 💬 Ask me about anything related to programming.